dan-in-it/noxappbot/README.md

 - Bot needs "Manage Channels" permission
 - Verify bot role is above the category in role hierarchy

-**"Modal not appearing when clicking Apply"**
+**"DM not received when clicking Apply"**
+- Check if your DMs are enabled for server members
-- Make sure you don't have an existing application channel
+- Make sure you don't have an existing application in progress
-- Try refreshing Discord and clicking the button again
+- Verify the bot can send you direct messages
 - Contact an administrator if the issue persists

 ### Validation Script